microsoft/sarif-tutorials/docs/Introduction.md

 for automated systems to consume all the different formats that exist.

 This matters because engineering teams, especially large ones, can use dozens of tools.
-The multiplicity of output formats leads to all sorts of problems:
+The multiplicity of output formats leads to many problems:

 - Users have to learn to read each tool's output format.
 - There is no common way to view and interact with the tool outputs in the user's development environment